 - For lovers of classics, staining from the palette presented below will be a good option.
 It is worth paying attention to how, depending on the species of wood, the intensity of a given coloration changes.

-- For those who enthusiastically approach the bold combinations of tradition and modernity, the offer also includes colorings from the below presented palette of azures.
+- For those who are enthusiastic about bold combinations of tradition and modernity, the offer also includes tints from the Never Ending Impressions palette presented below.
 Pine wood is used in the templet, but the colours are available on any other wood species.

 - A novelty in the assortment are metallic colours, which are gaining increasing popularity among those who want to combine industrial design with the unique properties of woodwork.
 Pine wood is used in the templet, but the colours are available on any other wood species.